 And I’ll just leave you with this…

-You can’t go wrong with a bit of nudity.
+Most importantly remember, you can’t go wrong with a bit of nudity.

 Wait, is he relieving himself in that drawer?!